publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395m.md

  __Criteria for Treatment of Items as Prosthetic Devices or Orthotics and Prosthetics__

     [Pub.
-L. 103–432, title I, § 131(c)][/us/pl/103/432/s131/c], Oct.
+L. 103–432, title I][/us/pl/103/432/tI], § 131(c), Oct.
 31, 1994, [108 Stat.
 4419][/us/stat/108/4419], provided that not later than one year after Oct.
 31, 1994, Secretary of Health and Human Services was to submit to Congress a report describing prosthetic devices or orthotics and prosthetics covered under this part that do not require individualized or custom fitting and adjustment to be used by a patient, including recommendations for appropriate methodology for determining amount of payment for such items.

  __Adjustment Required for Certain Items__

 [Pub.
-L. 103–432, title I, § 134(b)][/us/pl/103/432/s134/b], Oct.
+L. 103–432, title I][/us/pl/103/432/tI], § 134(b), Oct.
 31, 1994, [108 Stat.
 4422][/us/stat/108/4422], provided that:

 >     “(1)  __In general__  __.—__